 I would like to thank our Season Ticket Holders and visitors for your support over the last months.
 Our overriding intention has been to ensure that Bowood remains a safe environment for both our visitors and staff.
 Inevitably, this continues to require a measured approach to opening, paying close attention to official guidance – your cooperation and understanding is greatly appreciated.

-You will of course be aware that the Government has announced that many additional attractions, including outdoor play areas, can start to open in July.
-Following this positive announcement, we have been closely reviewing procedures to ensure that any opening maintains a safe and welcoming environment for our visitors.
+We will continue to closely review procedures to ensure that any opening maintains a safe and welcoming environment for our visitors.

 ‘We’re Good To Go’

 We are proud to have been awarded Visit England’s ‘We’re Good to Go’ initiative, providing a ring of confidence and reassurance that Bowood have adhered to the Government’s and Public Health safety and guidance.